codylane/gitea-rpm/README.md

 ## Building the next release
 Sweet!
 We want to build a new RPM for the gitea RPM.
 Let's say we are upgrading from `1.2` to `1.3`.
 All we need to do is the following.

+The best method would be to create a new branch, do the the following changes and then tag the release instead of polluting your repo with `builds/gitea-<version>` stuff.

 * We create a new file in `builds/gitea-1.3-1`
 * **[OPTIONAL]** adjust the RPM specfile template as needed.
 * Build the RPMs

+NOTE: this is optional and sould only be used when building a patch release.
+A major release should be done in a new branch and then tagged.
 ```
 cat > builds/gitea-1.3-1 << EOF
 {